Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-Vertices \rf{0002k},\rf{0002f} describe interaction of towers of massless bosonic and fermionic fields \rf{intver16massl}, \rf{fer14}.
-We now obtain vertex for massless spin $s^\smone+\half$, $s^\smtwo+\half$ and $s^\smthree$ fields.
-This, we consider vertex involving two massless fermionic spin $s^\smone+\half$ and $s^\smtwo+\half$ fields and one massless bosonic spin-$s_3$ field:
+Vertices \rf{0002ksym}, \rf{0002fsym} describe interaction of towers of massless totally symmetric bosonic and fermionic fields \rf{manold-07122011-09}, \rf{fer07}.
+We now consider vertices involving two massless totally symmetric spin $s^\smone+\half$ and $s^\smtwo+\half$ fermionic fields and one massless totally symmetric spin-$s^\smthree$ bosonic field:

 \be

 \ee